Trans Ally Tips

 • Don't confuse gender with sexual preference.
 Transpeople, like non-trans people, are straight, gay, bisexual, pansexual, asexual, etc. Gender is not tied to sexual preference, & there are a million ways to express desire.

 • Don't fetishize.
 Transpeople's bodies are not a public forum.
-"Creatures with cunts," "the best of both worlds" & "chicks with dicks" are all inappropriate ways of describing transpeople's bodies.
+Avoid inappropriate ways of describing transpeople's bodies.

 • Don't ask transpeople about their bodies, how they have sex, what their genitals are like, etc. It's rude & none of your business.
 It can help to think about whether you would ask these questions of a non-trans person.